OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

 1. Download the `Graphical Installer <https://www.anaconda.com/distribution/#windows>`_ for Python 3.x.

 2. Start the installer and click yourselve throug the menu.
-If you have administer priviledges on your computer, it is preferable to install Anaconda for all users.
+If you have administrator priviledges on your computer, it is preferable to install Anaconda for all users.
 Otherwise, you may run into problems when running python from your powershell.

-3. Make sure to tick the following boxes:
+3. Make sure to tick the following box:

-  - ''Add Anaconda to my PATH environment variable''
   - ''Register Anaconda as my default Python 3.x''.
 Finish installation.

 4. Now initialize your shell for full conda use by running